 - grant funding of £25,000 for retail, hospitality and leisure businesses with property with a rateable value between £15,000 and £51,000

-- the Coronavirus Business Interruption Loan Scheme offering loans of up to £25 million for SMEs which are 80% guaranteed by the Government.
-We now offer a CBILS application support service to help time-poor business owners or FD’s access the scheme
+- the Coronavirus Business Interruption Loan Scheme offering loans of up to £5 million for SMEs which are 80% guaranteed by the Government with no interest for the first year.
+We now offer a CBILS application support service to help business owners or FD’s access the scheme

 - the Coronavirus Job Retention Scheme will fund 80% of the salary of any employees that might otherwise be laid off up to a maximum of £2,500 per employee

 - the Future Fund (which launches in May 2020) will provide Government loans to innovative UK-based companies ranging from £125,000 to £5 million, subject to at least equal match funding from private investors.
 We now offer a Future Fund Support Service to help early stage businesses secure the funding.

 - a new lending facility from the Bank of England to help support liquidity among larger firms, helping them bridge coronavirus disruption to their cash flows through loans

 - next quarter VAT payments due before the end of June 2020 will be deferred with catch up payments due by March 2021

 - commercial tenants that cannot pay their rent due to coronavirus will be protected from eviction if they miss a payment before end of June 2020

 For more details and guidance from the government, please click here.